-Acetyl L-CARnitine (ALCAR) is a modified version of Carnitine, the popular athletic supplement.
-It is also considered as a nootropic drug with multiple cognitive benefits.
-Being an amino acid, the compound is helpful in conversion of fat to energy, so its supplements are used for weight loss and for increase in physical as well as mental energy.
-The compound is made within body by liver and kidneys, and is also found in red meat (especially mutton).
+Acetyl L-CARNITINE (ALCAR) is a modified version of carnitine, a popular sports supplement.
+It is also considered a nootropic medicine with many cognitive benefits.
+Being an amino acid, this compound helps in transforming fat into energy, so its supplements are used for slimming and for increasing both physical and mental energy.
+The compound is produced in the body by the liver and kidneys, and also occurs in red meat (especially lamb)

 How does ALCAR work?

-ALCAR is absorbed to the bloodstream after oral intake of the supplement.
-It is capable of crossing blood-brain barrier to enter the brain.
-Within the brain, the compound acts as a precursor to acetylcholine, the most important neurotransmitter.
-The compound joins hand with free choline to synthesize acetylcholine, so its combination with choline-rich food or other cholinergic supplements may be greatly helpful.
-The compound acts as a neuro-protector as it possesses anti-oxidant properties.
-The compound is capable of protecting nerve cells when they are under threat due to energy deficiency, aging, alcohol abuse, or oxidative stress.
+ALCAR is absorbed into the bloodstream after oral supplementation.
+It is able to cross the blood-brain barrier to get into the brain.
+In the brain, the compound acts as a precursor to acetylcholine, the most important neurotransmitter.
+The compound binds to free choline to synthesize acetylcholine, so its combination with choline-rich food or other cholinergic supplements can be very helpful.
+The compound acts as a neuro-protector because it has antioxidant properties.
+The compound is capable of protecting nerve cells when they are at risk due to energy deficits, aging, alcohol abuse or oxidative stress.